BrunoSGomes/nodejs-mailer/README.md

   Name: EMAIL_PASSWORD
   Value: Your e-mail password
 ```
+Now just push the project to master on GitHub
 ## API Documentation 📜

 #### Sends an email to the recipient defined in the .env